microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/SpatialAwarenessSystemArchitecture.md

 #### void RaiseMeshUpdated(uint meshId, Vector3 position, Mesh meshData, GameObject meshObject)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessMeshHandler.OnMeshAdded method to indicate an existing mesh has changed.
+The spatial awareness system will call the IMixedRealitySpatialAwarenessMeshHandler.OnMeshUpdated method to indicate an existing mesh has changed.

-#### void RaiseMeshDeleted(uint meshId)
+#### void RaiseMeshRemoved(uint meshId)

-The spatial awareness system will call the IMixedRealitySpatialAwarenessMeshHandler.OnMeshAdded method to indicate an existing mesh has been removed.
+The spatial awareness system will call the IMixedRealitySpatialAwarenessMeshHandler.OnMeshRemoved method to indicate an existing mesh has been removed.

 #### [MixedRealitySpatialAwarenessMeshDescription](#mixedrealityspatialawarenessmeshdescription)[] GetMeshes()